prosperity & growth

 The Building Extractive Sector Governance in Colombia project is improving public sector governance of the oil and gas and mining sectors by building capacity of the Ministry of Mines and Energy (MinMinas), mining agencies and mining authorities within departments and municipalities to develop and implement strengthened policy and regulatory frameworks, improve extractive sector planning and implementation, as well as increase public sector engagement with communities impacted by natural resource extraction.
 Alinea is developing a tailored capacity building program based on existing issues and challenges, such as decentralization, extractive management information systems, environmental protection, conflict management, economic development, transparency, occupational health and protecting human rights.
 Expected end of project results are: i) strengthened institutional capacity of MinMinas and key mining agencies in developing and implementing policy and regulation frameworks; ii) better coordination among MinMinas, mining agencies, departmental/municipal governments and industry; and iii) improved Government of Colombia capacity to lead engagement with communities impacted by natural resource extraction.

-GHANA: Empowering Women in Non-Traditional Trades (Global Affairs Canada)
+GHANA: Empowering Women in Industrial Trades (Global Affairs Canada)

-The Empowering Women in Non-Traditional Trades (EWNTT) for the Northern Economy Project is enhancing economic empowerment, well-being and inclusive growth for women in Ghana by enabling, training and empowering young women to participate in non-traditional trades (NTTs) that are essential for growth sectors of the economy.
-A range of technical trade areas are supported under EWNTT including: welding; electrical and electronics; mechanical maintenance; agricultural mechanization and agro-processing; and auto mechanics.
+The Empowering Women in Industrial Trades in Northern Ghana (WEE-NORTH) Project is enhancing economic empowerment, well-being and inclusive growth for women in Ghana by enabling, training and empowering young women to participate in non-traditional trades (NTTs) that are essential for growth sectors of the economy.
+A range of technical trade areas are supported including: welding; electrical and electronics; mechanical maintenance; agricultural mechanization and agro-processing; and auto mechanics.
 In addition to trades training, partner Technical and Vocational Education and Training (TVET) institutions are supported to improve access of students and women in informal apprenticeships to “soft” and “hard” business and entrepreneurship training to improve women’s employment and business readiness, including information and communications technology (ICT), negotiation, assertiveness, personal and professional presentation, as well as leadership skills.
-Through support to the National Vocational Training Institute, the Council for Technical Vocational Education and Training, and the Ghana Education Service, EWNTT is expected to directly benefit 12,775 women and men, with a further 310,000 community members reached through community sensitization, school information sessions and radio programming promoting women in NTTs.
+Through support to the National Vocational Training Institute, the Council for Technical Vocational Education and Training, and the Ghana Education Service, WEE-NORTH is expected to directly benefit 12,775 women and men, with a further 310,000 community members reached through community sensitization, school information sessions and radio programming promoting women in NTTs.

 INDONESIA: Market Systems for Sustainable Development (DFAT Australia)